ecobost/cnn4brca/log.md

 ### Questions
 1. Which post-processing should I use?
 Gaussian smoothing, cluster-based enhancement, fully connected CRFs or a combination?
 2. Which evaluation metric should I use?
-Accuracy, F1-score, PRAUC or ROC?
+Accuracy, F1-score, PRAUC, ROC, IOU, Dice?
+	Answer: IOU
 3. Should I cite Agarwal2015 (unpublished Stanford report)?
+	Answer: No.

 ---------------------------------------------------------------------------
 ---------------------------------------------------------------------------